mandric/duality-contrib-loading/README.md

         "duality-contrib-loading": null,
 ```

-Run kanso install to fetch and unarchive the package to your packages
+Run kanso install to download and unarchive the package to your packages
 directory:

 ```